 What is an Adoption Facilitator and what is their role in an adoption?

 Adoption Facilitators fill a void in services not typically provided by adoption agencies or adoption attorneys.
-Facilitators focus on marketing and getting you exposure to potential birth mothers, in order to shorten the time it takes to adopt.
+Facilitators focus on marketing and getting you exposure to women considering adoption, in order to shorten the time it takes to adopt.

 What is the Attorneys or Agencies role in an Adoption?

-Attorneys or Agencies are a required component of every adoption.
-However they are only required for the phase two (legal) portion of an adoption.
-Attorneys and agencies are not required to help you in your search for birth parents.
-They may be a good source; however you need to be very careful in understanding their role in the search process.
+Attorneys or Agencies are a required component of every adoption, they are only required for the phase two (legal) portion of an adoption.
+Attorneys and agencies are not required to help you in your search for prospective birth parents.
+They could be a source; however you need to be very careful in understanding their role in the search process.
 Many agencies and attorneys admit that they have limited or no programs to help locate potential birth mothers.
 Their role is to provide the second phase of the adoption.
-This is no problem, as long as you understand what their role is.
-The problems we see most often are from clients who have assumed that the agency or attorney was going to provide an active search service only to find out, one or more years later, that their firm doesn’t get many birth mothers.
+This is no problem, if you understand what their role is.
+The problems we see most often are from clients who have assumed that the agency or attorney was going to provide an active search service only to find out, one or more years later, that their firm doesn’t proactively reach out women considering adoption.

-We work hand-in-hand with many adoption attorneys and agencies that do not have active search programs.
+We work together with many adoption attorneys and agencies that do not have active search programs.
 They often use our facilitation services as their primary search vehicle.
-Others claim to help and a few do a good job, but for most attorneys or agencies, locating potential birth mothers is not their area of expertise.
+Others claim to help, and a few do a good job, but for most attorneys or agencies, locating potential birth mothers is not their area of expertise.

 It is very important that you understand the services that they provide and do not pay for services that you are not getting.
 Also, you don’t want to pay for overlapping services.

-If an agency or attorney is truly providing an aggressive birth mother search program don’t duplicate their efforts by hiring a facilitator.
+If an agency or attorney is truly providing an aggressive search program don’t duplicate their efforts by hiring a facilitator.
 This is where knowledge is critical.

 Many of our clients come to us after spending years on an agency or attorney wait list.
-These folks did not ask the right questions before paying for their services.
+These people did not ask the right questions before paying for services.

 Important questions to ask adoption professionals: